dgroomes/kafka-playground/kafka-consumer-abstractions/README.md

 ## Overview

 When designing and operating a system that uses Kafka, you will encounter different techniques for consuming messages.
-The most familiar pattern is synchronously polling a batch of records, processing them all, and then committing new offsets back to Kafka.
+The most familiar pattern is synchronously polling a batch of records, processing them all, and then committing the new offsets back to Kafka.

 While simple, this pattern suffers from bottle-necking.
 You will eventually turn to other patterns to increase throughput in systems that need it.
-This project showcase different consumer implementations and its aim is to help you learn something.
-Study the code.
+This project showcases different consumer implementations and the goal of the project is that you learn something.
+Please study and experiment with the code.

-The test bed for these abstractions is a simple *Kafka in, Kafka out* Java program accompanied by an out-of-process test harness.
+The test bed for these abstractions is the combination of an example Kafka consumer application and an out-of-process test harness.
+The example app is a simple *data in, data out* Java program that consumes from a Kafka topic, transforms the data, and then produces the transformed messages to another Kafka topic.

-This simple program reads data from a Kafka topic and outputs data to another Kafka topic in a way that models a so-called [*pure function*](https://en.wikipedia.org/wiki/Pure_function).
-A pure function takes data in and puts data out.
-This style of program is a perfect match for Kafka.

 This is a multi-module Gradle project with the following subprojects:

-* `kafka-consumer-batch/`
+* `kafka-consumer-sequential/`
-  * A familiar Kafka consumer pattern that processes each record batch to completion.
+  * This the most basic Kafka consumer pattern.
+It processes each record in sequence (one at a time).
+  * See the README in [kafka-consumer-sequential/](kafka-consumer-sequential/).
+* `kafka-consumer-parallel-within-same-poll/`
+  * A sequential consumer with some parallelization.
+For records returned by a poll, records are processed with parallelism equal to the number of partitions.
-  * See the README in [kafka-consumer-batch/](kafka-consumer-batch/).
+  * See the README in [kafka-consumer-parallel-within-same-poll/](kafka-consumer-parallel-within-same-poll/).
 * `kafka-consumer-with-coroutines/`
   * An asynchronous Kafka consumer and message processor implemented with coroutines.
   * See the README in [kafka-consumer-with-coroutines/](kafka-consumer-with-coroutines/).